U.S. House votes to advance bill curbing anonymous shell companies

 WASHINGTON - The U.S. House voted on Tuesday to advance legislation that would require most companies to disclose who actually owns them, as well as handing banks a long-sought update to anti-money laundering rules.

 The bill was approved by lawmakers by a vote of 249 to 173, and was backed mostly by Democrats.
-The measure now heads to the Senate, where similar legislation is already under consideration.
+The measure now heads to the Senate, where similar legislation is already being considered.

+The measure would crack down on anonymous shell companies, which supporters of the bill say can be used by criminals to conceal their identities and illicit activities, by ensuring police are given information about the actual owners.

+The issue has been of increasing concern to policymakers in recent years, with the World Bank saying in 2011 that the United States produces nearly 10 times as many legal entities per year as 41 tax havens combined.

 var cont = `Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>